Staninna/frame/README.md

 ### Database

 1. Migrations are in `src/migrations.sql` on `mysql://root:root@localhost:3306/test`
-2. Enable seeder by uncommenting making the `if` on line 4 truly in `src/index.php`
+2. Enable seeder by uncommenting making the `if` on line 4 a truly state in `src/index.php`
 3. Disable seeder again after seeding the database

 I know its scuffed but it works